anonymoususr95/Influence-Based-Glitch-Detection/README.md

 ## Validation Performance

-The validation performance of each model for a data glitch are reported in the table below.
+The validation performances (accyracy on a validation set) of each model for a data glitch are reported in the table below.
 Note that the errors are presented in the training sets.

 | Dataset       | Model    | Uniform Class Noise | Class-based Noise | Anomalies       |
 |---------------|----------|---------------------|-------------------|-----------------|